Table of contents

 https://localhost/ or from the network, given a configured firewall.
 During installation, a single admin user is created; username and password are both 'admin'.

-After login, an admin user can access the admin UI to manage users, install applications, access system logs and so on.
+After login, an admin user can access the admin panel to manage users, install applications, access system logs and so on.
 The default password should be changed immediately.

 REI3s core configuration can be changed within its configuration file (

 config.json), which is located in the chosen REI3 installation directory.
 Setting file paths, web server port and database connection details is straightforward.
 Changes are applied when the application service restarts.
 Special configuration options and certification management is explained separately.

 During installation, REI3 creates a self-signed certificate to allow encrypted access to the application.
 It is not recommended to keep this certificate.
 If at all possible, a properly signed certificate should be provided for REI3 to ensure secure communication with trust between clients and server.

 We can offer support for setting up necessary infrastructure; it is however dependent on your organization to manage certificates.
 Cloud based offerings for REI3 can include certification services.

 After configuration, basically all administrative tasks are executed via the admin user interface inside the main REI3 web application.
 Any user defined as 'admin' has full access to these features.

 To execute deep system changes safely, a separate operation mode is available, called 'maintenance mode'.
 When enabled, all non-admin users are automatically logged off from the system; new logins are also rejected from non-admin users.

 In maintenance mode, applications may be installed, configured and deleted.
 Please be aware that deleting applications will permanently delete all corresponding data from the system.
 This is irreversable without current, functional backups.